wanghaisheng/domain-value-checker-ideas/README.md

 we are trying to answer you:

 * domain age

+  Security Risks
+Sites that are not confirmed to be malicious but have a higher likelihood of containing security threats.

+New Domains

+Newly Seen Domains

+Parked & For Sale Domains

 * is domain shadow banned or punished from google

+  google index urls dramatically dropdown

 * is  domain blocked by popular email provider
 * is domain spam or in popular Block Lists
+* where does visitor comes from /Visitor location
+* is domain contain unexpected threats/Security threats Sites that contain security threats like malware, phishing, cryptomining and other security threats.

+Anonymizer

+Brand Embedding

+Command and Control & Botnet

+Cryptomining

+DGA Domains

+DNS Tunneling

+Malware

+Phishing

+Private IP Address

+Spam

+Spyware
-* is domain rank changes dramatically
+* is domain rank rising dramatically
 * is domain product price worth tracking
 * download domain urls

-* tech
+* tech analysis

 ## price to have a similar domain